Apple Assembly Line

 BIT does not affect Carry Status in any way.
 BIT also sets or clears the Z-status bit, according to the value of the logical product of the A-register and the addressed byte.
 If you want Z and/or N to be flags to the calling program, you will have to modify them after the BIT instruction.

-Large Source Files
+Efficient Handling of Very Large Assembly Source Files

 and the S-C Macro Assembler